nulpunt/nulpunt/Server-API.md

 Rationale: Documents get added to a queue for OCR'ing after uploading.
 OCR'ing happens automatically.
 When OCR'ed succesfully, documents get visible in the /process list.

+## admin/tags

+A page devoted to managing the list of tags to assign to documents.

+GET retrieve the list of tags,
+POST adds a tags.

+## admin/tags/delete
+POST deletes a tag from the list.
+It cannot be selected anymore for new taggings.

+NOTE: Documents tagged with it stay as they are.

-# Document viewing,
+# Document viewing

-## GET /document/$docid/#commentid
+## GET /document/$docId/#commentid

 This shows the document (or the first part), the selected page and the selected comment.
 It is designed to be the full, static URL of the document with the comment on the page.

 It's for static deep-linking.
-People can post this URL everywhere and be sure readers get their comment on the document.
+People can post this URL everywhere and be sure other readers can read their comment on the document.

+The #commentid is optional.
+Without it, it shows the first page/all pages.

 Parameters:
 - none;  it's in the URL